Naval Battle of Guadalcanal: Akatsuki and Atlanta receive the opening blows

-At 01:48, Akatsuki and Hiei turned on large searchlights and illuminated Atlanta only 3000 yd away—almost point-blank range for the battleship's main guns.
+At 01:48, Akatsuki and Hiei turned on large searchlights, apparently without being ordered to do so by Abe, and illuminated Atlanta only 3000 yd away—almost point-blank range for the battleship's main guns.
 Several ships on both sides spontaneously began firing, and the formations of the two adversaries quickly disintegrated.
 Realizing that his force was almost surrounded by Japanese ships, Callaghan issued the confusing order, "Odd ships fire to starboard, even ships fire to port," though no pre-battle planning had assigned any such identity numbers to reference and the ships were no longer in coherent formation.
 Most of the remaining U.S. ships then opened fire although several had to quickly change their targets to attempt to comply with Callaghan's order.
 As the ships from the two sides intermingled, they battled each other in an utterly confused and chaotic short-range mêlée in which superior Japanese optic sights and well-practiced night battle drill proved deadly effective.
 Indeed, the battle was so close quarters that in the opening stages, the lead American destroyer, USS Cushing, almost collided with the destroyers Yūdachi and Harusame, with both sides turning to avoid each other.
 An officer on Monssen likened it afterwards to "a barroom brawl after the lights had been shot out".

 At least six of the U.S. ships—including Laffey, O'Bannon, Atlanta, San Francisco, Portland, and Helena—fired at Akatsuki, which had drawn attention to herself with her illuminated searchlight.
-Akatsuki quickly responded with gunfire, scoring 5-inch (127 mm) shell hits that disabled Atlanta's port torpedo tubes right as they were about to be fired.
+Akatsuki quickly responded with gunfire, scoring 5-inch (127 mm) shell hits that disabled Atlantas port torpedo tubes right as they were about to be fired.
 However, Akatsuki received far more damage than she inflicted.
-Resulting gunfire damage from the six ships set her on fire before even a single torpedo could be fired, resulting in the destroyer blowing up and sinking within a few minutes.
+Heavy caliber shells hit Akatsuki amidships and aft which destroyed the starboard engine room and set the destroyer on fire.
+Another wave of shell hits blasted the port engine room and crippled the steering gear as Akatsuki listed to port and tipped by the stern.
+Akatsuki was left disabled, drifting, and ablaze before she rapidly capsized and sank at 1:55 with 223 killed, including Captain of destroyer division 6 Yamada Yusuke and the destroyer's commander Takasuka Osamu.
+Only 18 survivors were rescued or captured by American forces.